NingSun-pixel/NingSun-pixel/README.md

 - 👋 Hi, I’m @NingSun-pixel

-- 👀 I’m interested in
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Augusted Virtual Reality in Trinity College Dublin
-- 💞️ I’m looking to collaborate on

 - 📫 How to reach me:
   Email me by ysun4@tcd.ie
-- 😄 Pronouns:
-- ⚡ Fun fact:

 <!---
 NingSun-pixel/NingSun-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.